p-stojkovski/unit-testing/README.md

 ### The Collection Fixture
 - Shared scoped, context, across mulitple test classes using CollectionFixture.
-- ICollectionFixture<TClassFixture> with attribute [CollectionDefinition("My collection fixture")] -> use on every tedt class
+- Define new class with ICollectionFixture<TClassFixture> with attribute [CollectionDefinition("My collection fixture")] -> use on every test class